core-wg/oscore/draft-ietf-core-object-security.md

 In order to prevent response delay and mismatch attacks {{I-D.mattsson-core-coap-actuators}} from on-path attackers and compromised proxies, OSCOAP binds responses to the request by including the request's ID (Sender ID or Recipient ID) and partial IV in the AAD of the response.
 The server therefore needs to store the request's ID (Sender ID or Recipient ID) and partial IV until all responses have been sent.

-## AEAD Nonce Uniqueness
+## AEAD Nonce Uniqueness {#nonce-uniqueness}

 An AEAD nonce MUST NOT be used more than once per AEAD key.
-In order to assure unique nonces, each Sender Context contains a Sequence Number used to protect requests, and - in case of Observe - responses.
-If messages are processed concurrently, the operation of reading and increasing the sequence number MUST be atomic.
+In order to assure unique nonces, each Sender Context contains a Sender Sequence Number used to protect requests, and - in case of Observe - responses.
+If messages are processed concurrently, the operation of reading and increasing the Sender Sequence Number MUST be atomic.

-The maximum sequence number is algorithm dependent, see {{sec-considerations}}.
-If the Sequence Number exceeds the maximum sequence number, the endpoint MUST NOT process any more messages with the given Sender Context.
+The maximum Sender Sequence Number is algorithm dependent, see {{sec-considerations}}.
+If the Sender Sequence Number exceeds the maximum, the endpoint MUST NOT process any more messages with the given Sender Context.
 The endpoint SHOULD acquire a new security context (and consequently inform the other endpoint) before this happens.
 The latter is out of scope of this document.

 ## Freshness